ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

 - Create and merge a pull request.
 - Understand basic Git commands and workflows.
 - Understand the difference between Trunk based development and Git Flow.
-- Use code quality tools like Ruff and Black.
+- Use code quality tools like Ruff.
 - Use pre-commit hooks to ensure code quality.
 - Write tests with Pytest.
 - Automate your workflow with GitHub Actions.